astropy/photutils/benchmarks/README.md

 - the NaN-ignoring statistics functions on float64 (bottleneck) and float32 (NumPy) arrays
 - `make_random_xycoords` with and without a minimum separation
-- the per-call cost of the local WCS helper functions

 Examples: